project-gemmi/gemmi/docs/mol.rst

    ATOM     10  CA  GLU A   2       1.798   5.810  23.368  1.00 13.26           C

 Standard residues of protein, DNA or RNA are marked as ATOM.
-Solvent, ligands, metals, carbohydrates and everything else is marked as HETATM.
+Solvent, ligands, metals, carbohydrates, and everything else are marked as HETATM.
 What about non-standard residues of protein, DNA or RNA?
-According to the wwPDB they are HETATM, but some programs and crystallographers prefer to mark them as ATOM.
+According to the wwPDB, they are HETATM, but some programs and crystallographers prefer to mark them as ATOM.
-It is better to not rely on any of the two conventions.
+It is better not to rely on either convention.
 In particular, removing ligands and solvent cannot be done by removing all the HETATM records.

 The next field after ATOM/HETATM is the serial number of an atom.
-The wwPDB spec limits the serial numbers to the range 1--99,999, but the popular extension called hybrid-36_ allows to have more atoms in the file by using also letters in this field.
-If you do not need to interpret the CONECT records the serial number can be simply ignored.
+The wwPDB spec limits the serial numbers to the range 1--99,999, but the popular extension called hybrid-36_ allows more atoms in the file by also using letters in this field.
+If you do not need to interpret the CONECT records, the serial number can be simply ignored.

 Columns 13-27 describe the atom's place in the hierarchy.
-In the example above they are:
+In the example above, they are:

 .. code-block:: none